Spencer Haywood: NBA career and Italy

-In 1970, despite the NBA's eligibility rules, Haywood joined the Seattle SuperSonics, and with SuperSonics owner Sam Schulman launched an antitrust suit against the league (Haywood v.
+In 1970, despite the NBA's eligibility rules, Haywood joined the Seattle SuperSonics.
+To become eligible, he joined with SuperSonics owner Sam Schulman in launching an antitrust suit against the league (Haywood v.
 National Basketball Association).
-The case went all the way to the U.S. Supreme Court which found in favor of Haywood 7–2.
-The suit and its impact on college basketball and the NBA was the focus of a 2020 book The Spencer Haywood Rule: Battles, Basketball, and the Making of an American Iconoclast by Marc J. Spears and Gary Washburn.
-The effect of the Court's ruling was to allow players to come into the NBA from high school (such as LeBron James), or before graduating college.
+The United States District Court for the Central District of California issued a temporary injunction which allowed Haywood to begin play - a decision that was upheld in an in-chambers opinion by U.S. Supreme Court Justice Douglas.
+The suit and its impact on college basketball and the NBA was the focus of a 2020 book The Spencer Haywood Rule: Battles, Basketball, and the Making of an American Iconoclast, by Marc J. Spears and Gary Washburn.
+Shortly after the Supreme Court's opinion, the league and Haywood reached an out-of-court settlement which allowed him to stay with the Sonics permanently.
+After the case, the NBA revised its eligibility rules to allow for exceptions in the case of hardship.
+The decision allowed a significant number of high school graduates and college attendees to make themselves eligible for the NBA draft without waiting until four years after high school.

 Haywood was named to the All-NBA First Team in 1972 and 1973 and the All-NBA Second Team in 1974 and 1975.
-Through the 2024 season, Haywood holds the following single season records for the Seattle SuperSonics/Oklahoma City Thunder franchise (The SuperSonics became the Oklahoma City Thunder in the 2008-09 season.): 889 2-point field goals (1972-73), 13.4 rebounds per game (1973-74), and 43.4 minutes per game (1971-72); and holds the following single season records for the Seattle SuperSonics only: 29.2 points per game (1972-73).
+Through the 2024 season, Haywood holds the following single season records for the Seattle SuperSonics/Oklahoma City Thunder franchise (The SuperSonics became the Oklahoma City Thunder prior to the 2008-09 season.): 889 2-point field goals (1972-73), 13.4 rebounds per game (1973-74), and 43.4 minutes per game (1971-72); and holds the following single season records for the Seattle SuperSonics only: 29.2 points per game (1972-73).
 Haywood played in four NBA All-Star Games while with Seattle (1971-75), including a strong 23-point, 11-rebound performance in 1974.
 He was in the top-10 NBA MVP voting twice (1971-73) and top-20 two other times (1973-75).
 In the 1974–75 season, the team's 8th year in the NBA, he helped lead the SuperSonics to their first playoff berth.
 Overall, during his five seasons with Seattle, Haywood averaged 24.9 points per game and 12.1 rebounds per game.